Inventoryframework/inventoryframework.github.io/Introduction/FirstSteps/EquippingAndUnequippingItems.md

 There is always a chance a packet will be dropped, which is again why you should refrain from blueprints as the engine does a very good job ensuring every mesh component is replicated.
 For every blueprint, you're adding another actor, and another equipment manager component, and more RPC's and more RepNotify's and each of those have a chance to get dropped.
 ===

+These optimizations of course only matter depending on the scope of your game.
+This more or less serves as an idea of what to focus on during the optimization phase of your game and what you might have to look for.

 ---
 ## Events